 GPO Box 858, Canberra ACT 2601

-The annual meat export licence application levy is $500.
+The annual meat export licence charge is $326.

-This levy does not apply where the applicant is the occupier of a registered export meat establishment and listed by AUS-MEAT as a packer exporter.
+This charge does not apply where the applicant is the occupier of a registered establishment.

-See the department’s Charging guidelines for details of levies that we charge.
+See the department’s Charging guidelines for details on which charges may apply to you.

 We will assess your application for competency across three areas: technical ability as a packer or non-packer, financial standing and integrity.

-A copy of your AUS-MEAT accreditation certificate is acceptable proof.
+A copy of your current AUS-MEAT Certificate of Accreditation is acceptable proof.

 For a corporate identity, provide your Australian Company Number (ACN) as requested on the application form.